 “Other bus manufacturers offer telematics as an add-on,” said Caley Edgerly, president and CEO of Thomas Built Buses.
 “But we realize that connectivity and the “connected bus” is the future.
 So we install Zonar components at no additional cost right here in our factory.
 In our Saf-T-Liner® C2 school buses, we connect Zonar telematics directly into our proprietary multiplex wiring system.
 This connectivity enables the system to monitor multiple chassis and body features, providing real-time, actionable data.
 And, unlike other telematics products, ours can be configured and reconfigured over the air without rewiring.”

 Plus, later this year, Thomas Built Buses will debut the new Detroit™ DD5™ and DD8™ diesel engines suited for the Saf-T-Liner® C2 and Saf-T-Liner® HDX, respectively.
 Both engines will offer best-in-class efficiency, fuel economy, maintenance and emission reductions.
-Plus, they also will include the Detroit™ Connect Virtual Technician℠ remote diagnostic system.
-This state-of-the-art telematics system will help fleet managers make informed maintenance decisions, so buses are serviced only when necessary.
-In a real-world application, Virtual Technician, delivers engine diagnostics and in-depth fault code information to fleet managers, so buses are repaired as quickly and accurately as possible, improving uptime and decreasing costs.
-This advanced form of telematics simply isn’t available for propane, gasoline or compressed natural gas engines.
+Plus, they also will include the Detroit™ Connect Virtual Technician℠ remote diagnostic service.
+Virtual Technician will help fleets make informed maintenance decisions, so you only service your buses when needed.
+When one of your buses has to go into the shop, Virtual Technician, with the backing of the experts at the Detroit Customer Support Center, will provide access to in-depth diagnostic information to get your bus repaired as quickly and accurately as possible, improving uptime.

 Increased Visibility Makes School Buses Safer and More Efficient with Lower TCO